ksu-cs-textbooks/cis300/content/homework/7fjas9348fjjjpwmcqt/hw5.md

     - Easy: size 10 and speed 250
     - Normal: size 20 and speed 150
     - Hard: size 30 and speed 100

+    **Note: If the AI is enabled, the speed should be the value in the NumericUpDown control.**

 - Finally, add the following event handler, hooking it as a **PreviewKeyDown** event handler for both the **Form** control AND the **CheckBox**.
 This enables the use of the arrow keys, otherwise they will not trigger the **KeyDown** event.